Tuesday, March 03, 2026

 The second thing I should have been better prepared for was to explain why my deference to biologists was not an example of the appeal-to-authority fallacy.
 Appeal-to-authority can be fallacious, but it is not necessarily so.
 Distinguishing fallacious from non-fallacious appeals to authority is a little tricky, but the best way to do it is to go back to the core tenet of the scientific method: find the best explanation that accounts for all of your observations.
 In this case, my observations include the uncontested fact that there are over 100,000 biologists in the U.S. alone, and an overwhelming majority (like 99%) of them agree that evolution is true, which is to say, that all of the diversity of life on earth can be accounted for by naturalistic processes, specifically, random variation and natural selection from a single universal common ancestor.
 We can also observe that this community produces a lot of useful products, like antibiotics and vaccines, which is best explained by the hypothesis that they have some contact with reality.

 Against this we have a community of creationists who insist that life descended from more than one "kind" but who cannot agree on how many different "kinds" there are.
 And it's even worse than that.
 It's not that there is an actual dispute over what the number is, it's that none of them will even offer a guess as to what the number is.
+[UPDATE: turns out that is not true.]
 On top of that, this community has never produced anything of value.
 Given all that, it's reasonable for an amateur like me to defer to the judgement of biologists.
 They may be wrong, but there is quite a bit of evidence that they are closer to the truth than creationists are.

 Now, I am about to publicly shame DarwinZDF42.
 This is something I hardly ever do.
 I don't generally think it's constructive to publicly shame individuals.
 And I tried to explain to him in the relative privacy of the creation subreddit why he was wrong, but his response was so dismissive and, frankly, obnoxious that I feel this is warranted.
 DarwinZDF42 holds himself out as an expert in public, and so I think it is justified to call out his manifest ignorance in public.